amenophis/symfony-cli/README.md

 If you get any warnings or recommendations, fix them before moving on.

-3) Browsing the Demo Application
+3) Running the Demo Application
 --------------------------------

 Congratulations!
-You're now ready to use Symfony.
+You're now ready to use Symfony for your CLI applications.

-From the `config.php` page, click the "Bypass configuration and go to the Welcome page" link to load up your first Symfony page.

-You can also use a web-based configurator by clicking on the "Configure your Symfony Application online" link of the `config.php` page.

-To see a real-live Symfony page in action, access the following page:
+To see a real-live Symfony CLI script, run the following scipt:

-    web/app_dev.php/demo/hello/Fabien
+    php app/console demo:greet GeekChimp

 4) Getting started with Symfony
 -------------------------------

-This distribution is meant to be the starting point for your Symfony applications, but it also contains some sample code that you can learn from and play with.
+This distribution is meant to be the starting point for your Symfony CLI applications, but it also contains some sample code that you can learn from and play with.

 A great way to start learning Symfony is via the [Quick Tour][4], which will